simonmichael/hledger/hledger/hledger.m4.md

 - Not every possible lot-related journal entry can be detected correctly by hledger.
   For example, entries with a total cost basis which can't be converted to exact unit cost basis.
-  Use `hledger print -x --verbose-tags` to see how a lot entry has been analysed, and if it's not correct, try to rewrite it until hledger analyses it correctly.
+  Use `hledger print -a` to see how a lot entry has been analysed, and if it's not correct, try to rewrite it until hledger analyses it correctly.

 For more technical details, see [SPEC-lots](/SPEC-lots.html).